cyanworks-git/liquidmica-userChrome/README.en.md

 3. Search for `widget.windows.mica` and set it to `true`.
 4. Search for `widget.windows.mica.popups` and make sure its value is set to `1` or `2`.
 If it is set to `0`, change it to either `1` or `2`.
 5. Search for `widget.windows.mica.toplevel-backdrop` and set its value to `2`.
+6. This theme does not support the Nova design.
+Make sure `browser.nova.enabled` is set to `false`.

 ### Installing and Applying the Theme